Italian cyber-security firm suspects foreign government was behind mass attack

 The leaked emails show that the Hacking Team worked with numerous state institutions in an array of countries, including Italy, the United States and Australia.

-It also had dealings with countries criticised for their human rights records, such as Libya, Egypt, Ethiopia, Kazakhstan, Morocco, Nigeria, Saudi Arabia and Sudan.
+It also had dealings with countries criticized for their human rights records, such as Libya, Egypt, Ethiopia, Kazakhstan, Morocco, Nigeria, Saudi Arabia and Sudan.

 Breaking his silence almost a week after the hack was uncovered, Vincenzetti defended his choice of clients, saying he had never broken international trade law.

-He said that when his firm realised Ethiopia was using its software to spy on a journalist, it asked for an explanation and then ended the contract.
+He said that when his firm realized Ethiopia was using its software to spy on a journalist, it asked for an explanation and then ended the contract.